severalnines/ccx-docs/docs/admin/Troubleshooting/Troubleshooting.md

 - Credentials
 ```
 :::danger
-> Note: This action is irreversible.
-Use caution when applying this command.
+> This actions are irreversible.
+Use caution when applying above commands.
 :::

 ## Cluster in Readonly State